JimThatcher/SDPlugins-Sportscaster/README.md

 # Elgato Stream Deck Plugin for Sports Streaming Overlays
-This plugin is for use with the 'Sports Streamer' web app at https://github.com/JimThatcher/sport-streamer to support control of the video overlays provided in the 'Sports Streamer' app.
+This plugin is for use with the `Sports Streamer` web app at `https://github.com/JimThatcher/sport-streamer` to support control of the video overlays provided in the `Sports Streamer` app.
 The plugin provides the following actions:
 * Show / Hide the scoreboard overlay
 * Show / Hide (autohide) player hilight overlay for a specific player
 * Show / Hide (autohide) advertisment overlay for specific sponsor